ViralFP: A webserver of viral fusion proteins: Materials and Methods

 The VFP / FPep data present in the MySQL database was retrieved from UniProt, NCBI Protein and PDB entries, whilst the taxonomy information was originally from NCBI Taxonomy.
-Its relational structure, names of the tables and attributes, as well of the type of data stored in each attribute can be seen on the scheme present on figure \ref{DB}.
+Its relational structure, names of the tables and attributes, as well as the type of data stored in each attribute can be seen on the scheme present in figure \ref{DB}.

-The "main" table of this database is called Protein and contains the information regarding each VFP’s name, class, type of activation, fusogenic peptide description (its name, location within the protein and sequence), as well as having the UniProt and NCBI Protein entries for the protein.
+The core table of this database is called \texttt{Protein} and contains the information regarding each VFP’s name, class, type of activation, fusogenic peptide description (its name, location within the protein and sequence), as well as having the UniProt and NCBI Protein entries for the protein.

-Another important table is the Fusion Peptide, which describes the location of this peptide within the VFP sequence (attribute “Residues”), sequence and some attributes regarding annotation method and experimental evidence.
+Another important table is the \texttt{Fusion Peptide}, which describes the location of this peptide within the VFP sequence (attribute \texttt{Residues}), sequence and some attributes regarding annotation method and experimental evidence.

-The last key table is the Taxonomy, which has all the relevant taxonomy of the virus to which the protein belongs (family, genus, species and subspecies / strain), as well as having the virus’ NCBI Taxonomy entry.
+The last key table is the \texttt{Taxonomy}, which has all the relevant taxonomy of the virus to which the protein belongs to (family, genus, species and subspecies / strain), as well as having the virus’ NCBI Taxonomy entry.

-Additional tables within the database include a table with the possible structures of the VFP (through PDB entries); a table for the virus' hosts, which has the common name and NCBI Taxonomy of each virus’ host organism; a inhibitor / antibody table, that contains information regarding those types of protein that are associated with a particular VFP, and, finally, tables for additional bibliographical references.
+Additional tables within the database include a table with the possible structures of the VFP (through PDB entries); a table for the virus' hosts, which has the common name and NCBI Taxonomy of each virus’ host organism; an inhibitor / antibody table, that contains information regarding those types of protein that are associated with a particular VFP, and, finally, tables for additional bibliographical references.

 The data present in the database was manually curated by verifying the original repositories of the data entries.
-Finally, the inhibitors and antibodies with each VFP was filled using Biopython for the Pubmed automated searches, and pypdb \citep{Gilpin2016} for the PDB searches.
+Finally, the inhibitors and antibodies entries for each VFP were filled using \textit{BioPython} \citep{Cock2009}for the Pubmed automated searches, and \textit{pypdb} \citep{Gilpin2016} for the PDB searches.